 - span A span is a directed duration of time.
 A duration is an amount of time with known length, but no specific starting or ending chronons.
 For example, the duration "one week" is known to have a length of seven days, but can refer to any block of seven consecutive days.
 A span is either positive, denoting forward motion of time, or negative, denoting backwards motion in time. - temporal as modifier The modifier temporal is used to indicate that the modified concept concerns some aspect of time. - temporal database A temporal database supports some aspect of time, not counting user-defined time. - temporal element A temporal element is a finite union of n-dimensional time boxes.
 Temporal elements are closed under the set theoretic operations of union, intersection and complementation.
 Temporal elements may be used as timestamps.
 Special cases of temporal elements occur as timestamps in valid-time relations, transaction-time relations, and bitemporal relations.
 These special cases are termed valid-time elements, transaction time elements, and bitemporal elements.
 They are defined as finite unions of valid-time intervals, transaction-time intervals, and bitemporal rectangles, respectively. - temporal expression A temporal expression is a syntactic construct used in a query that evaluates to a temporal value, i.e., an event, an interval, a span, or a temporal element.
-In snapshot databases, expressions evaluate to relations and therefore they may be called relational expressions to differentiate them from temporal expressions.
-All expressions to temporal databases expressions to differentiate them from temporal expressions.
-All approaches to temporal databases allow relational expressions.
-Some only allow relational expressions, and thus they are unisorted.
-Some allow relational expressions, temporal expressions and also possibly boolean expressions.
-Such expressions may defined through mutual recursion.

-temporally homogeneous A temporal tuple is temporally homogeneous if the lifespan of all attribute values within it are identical.
+In snapshot databases, expressions evaluate to relations and therefore they may be called relational expressions to differentiate them from temporal expressions. - temporally homogeneous A temporal tuple is temporally homogeneous if the lifespan of all attribute values within it are identical.
 A temporal relation is said to be temporally homogeneous if its tuples are temporally homogeneous.
 A temporal database is said to be temporally homogeneous if all its relations are temporally homogeneous.
-In addition to being specific to a type of object (tuple, relation, database), homogeneity is also specific to some time dimension, as in "temporally homogeneous in the valid-time dimension" or "temporally homogeneous in the transaction-time dimension."
+In addition to being specific to a type